 \subsection{NOEMA data reduction and source extraction}

-The NOEMA data are calibrated and reduced using \textsc{gildas}\footnote{\url{ https://www.iram.fr/IRAMFR/GILDAS}}.
-We produced $uv$ tables and extracted the spectra in $uv$ space (visibility).
-We first extract the spectra of continuum detections.
+The NOEMA data were calibrated and reduced using \texttt{GILDAS}\footnote{\url{ https://www.iram.fr/IRAMFR/GILDAS}}.
+We produced $uv$ tables following the standard NOEMA data reduction with \texttt{GILDAS CLIC} package\footnote{\url{https://www.iram.fr/IRAMFR/GILDAS/doc/pdf/pdbi-cookbook.pdf}}, which includes bandpass, phase, amplitude and flux scale calibration, and data flagging.
+We then made dirty and clean images using \texttt{GILDAS MAPPING} \texttt{go uvmap} and \texttt{go clean} tasks; meanwhile, we extracted spectra for multiple sources simultaneously in the $uv$ plane using the \texttt{run uv$\_$fit} task.
+This \texttt{GILDAS uv$\_$fit} task can model analytical source models in the image plane and convert the emission to the Fourier space then directly fit the observed visibilities.
+This is similar to the \texttt{CASA} \texttt{uvmodelfit}, but the latter cannot fit multiple sources simultaneously.
+The phase centres were set as the coordinates of the NICE candidates, namely, the coordinates of the corresponding SPIRE-350$\mu$m peakers.
+Primary beam attenuation correction was estimated for each source at their corresponding positions in the image, based on the \texttt{GILDAS MAPPING go primary} task with the correction factors ranging from 1.01 to 1.22, and the corrections were applied to the line and continuum measurements.
+Natural weighting was adopted in the imaging procedures to maximize the sensitivity and a cleaning threshold of 2.5$\sigma$ is used when running the \textsc{gildas mapping} \texttt{go clean} task.
+We first extracted the spectra of continuum detections.
 If a source is spatially resolved, we use a Gaussian model to fit the uvdata and then extract the spectra.
-The unresolved sources are extracted by fitting point sources.
+The unresolved sources were extracted by fitting point sources.
 The same procedure is also performed at the IRAC position of each cluster member candidate.
-After combining the spectra from two observation setups , we run the line-searching algorithm as in \citet{Coogan2019} over each 1D spectrum.
-We first measure the line-free continuum using a noise-weighted fit assuming a slope of 3.7 in frequency and obtain the continuum flux.
-We then subtract the continuum from the spectra and use \textsc{mpfit}\footnote{\url{http://cow.physics.wisc.edu/~craigm/idl/idl.html}} to fit the lines with Gaussians.
-We obtain the redshift from the first line considering the photometric of the galaxies and then fix the redshift and measure the second.
+After combining the spectra from two observation setups, we run the line-searching algorithm as in \citet{Coogan2019} over each 1D spectrum.
+We first measured the line-free continuum using a noise-weighted fit, assuming a slope of 3.7 in frequency and obtain the continuum flux.
+We then subtracted the continuum from the spectra and use \textsc{mpfit}\footnote{\url{http://cow.physics.wisc.edu/~craigm/idl/idl.html}} to fit the lines with Gaussians.
+We obtained the redshift from the first line considering the photometric of the galaxies and then fixed the redshift and measured the second.

-\section{LH-SBC3, a galaxy group at $z$\,=\,3.95}
+\section{LH-SBC3: A galaxy group at $z$\,=\,3.95}

 LH-SBC3 is a galaxy group at $z$\,=\,3.95 in the Lockman Hole field.
 Among the first NICE structures that are spectroscopically confirmed, it is also the most distant one.
-We present here as a highlight.
+We present it here as a highlight.